© 2026 Iowa Public Radio

 The bill states that prospective foster or adoptive parents could not be disqualified for intending to raise their child in a way consistent with their religious or moral beliefs.
 Iowa’s most recent foster care handbook states foster care parents must respect their child’s identity and sexual orientation regardless of their religious beliefs.

-The proposal lawmakers are considering says the Iowa Department of Health and Human Services would still need to consider the child and family of origin’s beliefs when determining the best placement for the child.
+The proposal lawmakers are considering says the Iowa Department of Health and Human Services could still consider the child and family of origin’s beliefs when determining the best placement for the child.

 Rep. Beth Wessel-Kroeschell, D-Ames, is against the bill.